 The LEAN Vision at Tri-City Groundbreakers

 With a history of seeking out the latest technology and best-practice methods, it comes as no surprise that Tri-City Groundbreakers stands on the leading edge of an industry-wide revolution.
 Applying the principles of LEAN Construction has already reaped enormous returns.
 Advances in the bidding process now allow our estimators to focus on and win the projects that matter.
 “War room” meetings with the foreman provide a one week look-ahead at the men, women, materials, and machines needed.
 Value stream maps of the business unlock insights into potential improvements, and quality control checklists and inspections ensure that work gets done correctly the first time.
-As efficient methodology becomes fully engrained in the company culture, Tri-City Groundbreakers looks forward to the inevitable and sustained prosperity.
+As efficient methodology becomes fully engrained in the company culture, Tri-City Groundbreakers looks forward to reaping the benefits.

 Shortly after WWII, top executives from the Toyota Motor Corporation toured the plants of carmakers in the United States in search of insight.
 With their domestic sales struggling and global markets out of reach, bankruptcy loomed around the corner.¹ Ironically, it took less than 50 years for the roles to reverse.
 As Toyota found enormous success,² top executives from the U.S. began searching for answers.
 How did a company that once teetered on the brink of bankruptcy begin mass exportation of cars to America?
 How did a carmaker rising from the ashes of the second world war manage to carve out an alarming share of the global markets?